jacques/diamondcash-public-api-docs/source/includes/_companies.md

         "id": "http://jsonschema.net/0/branch_code",
         "type": "string",
         "title": "Branch Code",
         "description": "Branch code for the bank account / wallet account.
-Default to 000000 for an on Plutus transaction else use the universal branch code for the bank.", "name": "branch_code",
+Default to 000000 for an on Symelation transaction else use the universal branch code for the bank.", "name": "branch_code",
         "default": "00000000"
       },